 Writing your own resume is a pretty tricky task when you’re on the hunt for a new position.
 It’s not easy to write a document that explains your background, experiences and is supposed to fit on 1-2 pages!
 After all, this is the piece of information that’s supposed to catch a hiring manager’s eye and get you an interview, you want it to be the best it can possibly be, right?
 While there’s no secret formula to the perfect resume, there are a few common mistakes that keep making their way onto resumes.

-Avoid these 5 and you’re on your way to resume success!
-If you’re ready to submit yours today, apply to one of our current marketing, creative or IT jobs in Minneapolis!
+Avoid these five and you’re on your way to resume success!
+If you’re ready to submit your resume, apply today to one of our current Marketing, Creative or Digital jobs here.